doveletter/.github/profile/README.md

 <a href="https://github.com/sponsors/skydoves"><img alt="Profile" src="https://skydoves.github.io/badges/dove_letter.svg"/></a>

-**I'm incredibly grateful to the total of **927 personnel subscribers and 31 business/lifetime plan subscribers** who joined Dove Letter after its launch!** Your support means a lot, and I look forward to sharing valuable Android and Kotlin insights with you all 💙 <br>
+**I'm incredibly grateful to the total of **1086 personal subscribers and 68 business/lifetime plan subscribers** who joined Dove Letter after its launch!** Your support means a lot, and I look forward to sharing valuable Android and Kotlin insights with you all 💙 <br>

 > [!NOTE]
 > The subscription fee will **increase once the current number of subscribers reaches 500**.
 By subscribing early, you'll benefit from a lower price compared to later subscribers.